 As per GA Code Title 44 Chapter 7, a rental or a lease agreement can be recognized in either of three ways.
 That is, either orally, in a written document, or in implied form.
-The code highlights the rights and responsibilities each party to the lease has.
+The code highlights the rights and responsibilities both the landlord and the tenant have.

-At Liberty Real Estate we believe it’s incredibly important for all Georgia landlords to understand the laws.
+At Liberty Real Estate we believe it’s incredibly important for all Georgia landlord's to understand landlord-tenant laws.
 The following is a basic overview of everything you should know as a landlord.

 Required Disclosures in the state of Georgia

-Georgia requires that landlords make the following disclosures to tenants.
+Georgia laws requires that landlords make the following disclosures to tenants within a reasonable amount of time.

 - Lead-based paint.
 This disclosure is required of landlords who rent out units built prior to 1978.
-You must let prospective tenants know of the lead-based concentrations on paint.
+A landlord must let prospective tenants know of the lead-based concentrations on paint.

 - Property manager’s identity.
-You must also provide your tenants with the names and addresses of the entity charged with managing the property on your behalf.
+Landlords must also provide your tenants with the names and addresses of the entity charged with managing the property on your behalf.

 - Flooding risk.
-You must disclose whether a home has flooded in the last 3 or 4 times in the last 5 years.
+Landlords must disclose whether a home has flooded in the last 3 or 4 times in the last 5 years.

 - Move-in checklist.
-You must provide your tenants with a move-in checklist the moment they move in.
+You must provide your tenants with a move-in checklist upon the tenant moving in.

 Tenants’ Rights & Responsibilities in Georgia

-Tenants in Georgia have the following rights as per the Georgia landlord-tenant laws.
+Tenants in Georgia have the following legal rights as per Georgia landlord tenant laws.
 They have the right to:

 - Live in privacy.